Tre Cime di Lavaredo Car Park Rules (2026 Update): What You Need to Know Before You Go

 Here’s what you need to know:

-• If you overstay your booking, you will be charged for an additional parking period
+• Automatic Charges: If you remain in the car park after your purchased 12-hour block expires, you will be charged for an additional parking period.

 Because of these rules, it’s important to plan your visit carefully, especially if you are aiming for sunrise, sunset, or a longer hiking route.